-Power Knot Collaborates with Microsoft to Create the First Solar Powered Biodigester
+Power Knot collaborates with Microsoft to create the first solar powered biodigester

-FREMONT, Calif., Jan.31, 2022 /PRNewswire-PRWeb/ --Power Knot LLC, the market leader for onsite organic waste management solutions, announced today that Dubai Creative Group and Power Knot have collaborated with Microsoft Dubai to create the first solar-powered biodigester in the world.
+FREMONT, Calif., Feb.
+1, 2022 /PRNewswire/ -- Power Knot LLC, the market leader for onsite organic waste management solutions, announced today that Dubai Creative Group and Power Knot have collaborated with Microsoft Dubai to create the first solar-powered biodigester in the world.

 James Spearman, the UAE Sustainability lead at Microsoft, realized that, "By implementing the biodigester system here in our Dubai office, we're able to process our food waste locally directly contributing to those three goals and making out office and ultimately, the planet, a more sustainable place to work."